 The Nightly Routines of 14 Successful Women

 In order to preserve the sanctity of her snooze, Huffington makes sure to keep her bedroom a screen-free zone.
-Before bed, she leaves her electronics out of the bedroom and opts to read an actual book before dozing off into a restful slumber.
+Before bed, her nightly routine involves leaving her electronics out of the bedroom and opting to read an actual book before dozing off into a restful slumber.
 Huffington encourages other women to do the same.
 She even goes so far as to call getting enough sleep a feminist issue.
 "We're going to sleep our way to the top," she says.

 We look to Lauren Conrad for advice about almost everything from fashion and home décor to cooking and entertaining.
-But the designer, blogger, and The Hills alum is also a valuable source of wisdom for women looking to get ahead in their career while maintaining a balanced life.
+But the designer, blogger, and The Hills alum is also a valuable source of wisdom for women looking to get ahead in their career while maintaining a balanced life, which starts during your nightly routine.
 On her eponymous website, Conrad stresses the importance of making time for yourself, setting measurable goals, and keeping a to-do list by your bed.

-Have you ever wondered how Gwyneth Paltrow stays so calm, cool, and collected despite the fact that she has a family, an acting career, a successful business, a new cookbook, and countless other engagements?
+Have you ever wondered how Gwyneth Paltrow stays so calm, cool, and collected despite the fact that she has a family, an acting career, a successful business, a best-selling cookbook, and countless other engagements?
 We certainly have.
-After some investigation, we discovered Paltrow relies on her bathing ritual to stay calm at the end of a chaotic day.
+After some investigation, we discovered Paltrow relies on her bathing ritual during her nightly routine to relax at the end of a chaotic day.
 "I take an Epsom salt bath every night to wind down," she tells Elle.
 "I use a lot of organic essential oils on my pressure points."
 A pressure-point massage and a bath sound like the perfect antidote to a busy day.

-Sheryl Sandberg clocks out of the office at the same time every night.
+Sheryl Sandberg's nightly routine starts by clocking out of the office at the same time every night.
 "I walk out of this office every day at 5:30 p.m. so [that] I'm home for dinner with my kids at 6 p.m.," Sandberg tells Makers.
 While it took Sandberg a while to stop feeling guilty for leaving the office when it was still light out, prioritizing dinnertime with her children is well worth staying up late on email.
 But once it's time for bed, she always makes sure to turn off her device so that she can have uninterrupted sleep.

 "Any night that I don't have something to do, I'm cooking," Hannah Bronfman tells Bonberi.
 "I'm really lucky that I'm able to DJ corporate events because they keep it in the hours of 6 p.m. to 10 p.m.
 I'm lucky if I'm playing at cocktail hour, then I can come home and either make dinner or go out and be in bed by midnight.
 I try for midnight but lately I'm just up on Instagram."
 Yes, she's just as Instagram-crazed as us.

-Actress, model, and mom Jaime King is no stranger to multitasking but admits that she designates nighttime to look after her health and beauty routine.
+Actress, model, and mom Jaime King is no stranger to multitasking, but she admits that she designates her nightly routine to look after her health and beauty routine.
 After putting her children to bed, King tells Into the Gloss that she is strict about cleaning her skin.
 "Always wash your face before bed, even if you don't want to.
 Don't be lazy.
 I don't care what you've consumed that evening—just do it."
 We love how this mama sticks to her disciplined lifestyle even after hours.
-Now if only we could do the same…
+Now if only we could do the same.

-Actress, new mom, and passionate foodie Blake Lively swears by an unexpected food to start and end her day: chocolate.
+Actress, mom, and passionate foodie Blake Lively munches on an unexpected food during her nightly routine: chocolate.
 "I can't start my day without a cup of hot milk chocolate or finish without crunching a few dark chocolate squares.
 It's good for my morale," Lively tells Marie Claire.

-Ellen DeGeneres practices transcendental meditation as much as she can, especially before bed.
+Ellen DeGeneres practices transcendental meditation as much as she can, especially before bed during her nightly routine.
 This unique type of meditation is defined as "a technique for detaching oneself from anxiety and promoting harmony and self-realization by meditation, repetition of a mantra, and other yogic practices, promulgated by an international organization founded by the Indian guru Maharishi Mahesh Yogi."
 According to WebMD, it can reduce chronic pain, anxiety, high blood pressure, cholesterol, and the use of healthcare services.
 DeGeneres might be onto something.

-Like her pal Ellen DeGeneres, Jennifer Aniston also practices meditation in the morning and evening.
+Like her pal Ellen DeGeneres, Jennifer Aniston also practices meditation in the morning and evening during her nightly routine.
 The transcendental meditation website quotes Aniston as saying the following: "I'd say a little over a year ago I started doing TM, and that's really changed everything.
 Starting your day off with that and ending with that is pretty powerful.
 Twenty minutes, you just notice the difference!
 When I get lazy and don't get it in, I can feel a difference in the day."

-Emma Roberts’s Instagram feed functions as our go-to reading list.
-When it comes to winding down after a long day spent on set, the actress says she finds solace from curling up with a book or magazine.
+Emma Roberts' Instagram feed functions as our go-to reading list.
+When it comes to winding down during her nightly routine, the actress says she finds solace from curling up with a book or magazine.
 "I love reading," she told WebMD.
 "There is nothing better than having a good book that you can't put down."